David-OConnor/pyflow/README.md

 - The lock file is missing some info like dependencies and hashes.
 - Windows installer and Mac binaries.
 - Adding a dependency via the CLI with a specific version.
-- Installing multiple versions of a sub-dependency when there's no other way to resolve.
-- There are some resolvable dependency graphs (ie that don't require renaming/multiple-versions) that will currently not be resolved.
 - Developer requirements